MaskedSpeech: Context-aware Speech Synthesis with Masking Strategy

-Human speech is continuous in a paragraph coherently, the prosody and emotion of the current sentence could be affected by the contextual speech.
-Contextual speech usually contains very rich, expressive, and detailed prosody information, which could be utilized to improve the prosodic performance for the current sentence in speech synthesis systems, especially for the speech generation in a paragraph.
+Human speech is naturally coherent in a paragraph, the prosody and emotion of the current sentence could be affected by the contextual speech.
+Contextual speech usually contains rich, expressive, and detailed prosody information, which could be utilized to improve the prosodic performance of the current sentence in speech synthesis systems, especially for the speech generation in a paragraph.

 A masked mel-encoder is incorporated into the FastSpeech2 network in the proposed MaskedSpeech.
-The acoustic features from contextual sentences, \textit{i.e.} the mel-spectrograms of the previous sentence and following sentence, and the current sentence, are concatenated and used as the input for the masked mel-encoder.
-The acoustic features of the current sentence are masked with a special \textit{MASK} token.
-The masked mel-encoder consists of two 1-dimensional convolution (Conv1d) layers, it could learn to extract local prosody features from the acoustic features in the neighboring sentences.
+The acoustic features from contextual sentences, \textit{i.e.} the mel-spectrograms of the previous and current sentences are concatenated and those from the current sentence are masked with a special~\textit{MASK} token, then those features are taken as the input of the masked mel-encoder.
+The masked mel-encoder consists of two 1-dimensional convolutional (Conv1d) layers, it could learn to extract local prosody features from the acoustic features in the previous sentence.
 ReLU activation function is used in each Conv1d layer, followed by layer normalization~\cite{ba2016layer} and dropout~\cite{srivastava2014dropout}.

 The output of the masked mel-encoder is concatenated with the output of the variance adaptor and then projected to the dimension of the decoder.
 The decoder consists of several self-attention-based Conformer~\cite{gulati2020conformer} blocks, so the decoder could learn both local and global prosody dependency implicitly from the contextual acoustic features.
-The predicted acoustic features of contextual sentences are replaced with ground truth features, and only acoustic features for the current sentence are kept.
-Then a PostNet module with 5 Conv1d layers is used to refine the predicted acoustic features.
+As shown in Fig.~\ref{fig:FIG1}, the predicted acoustic features of the previous sentence are replaced with ground truth features at the decoder's output part, then a Post-Net module with 5 Conv1d layers is used to refine the predicted acoustic features.
 As the PostNet consists of Conv1d layers and learns local features, it could improve the boundary prosody transition for the current sentence.

-By conditioning on contextual semantic and acoustic features, the proposed MaskedSpeech could alleviate the one-to-many mapping problem and generate speech with high naturalness and expressiveness for a paragraph.